Little Falls Veterans Memorial Park

-Little Falls Veterans Memorial Park is a multi-purpose stadium stadium in Little Falls, New York.
-It is home to the Mohawk Valley DiamondDawgs of the Perfect Game Collegiate Baseball League, the Little Falls Middle school/High School Football Team, The Little Falls Middle School/ High School Field Hockey team and was the home of Little Falls Mets.
+Little Falls Veterans Memorial Park is a multi-purpose stadium in Little Falls, New York.
+It is home to the Mohawk Valley DiamondDawgs of the Perfect Game Collegiate Baseball League, and The Little Falls Middle School/ High School Field Hockey team.
+It previously was also the home of Little Falls Mets and the Little Falls Middle/High School Football team.
 The ballpark has a capacity of 2,000 people and opened in 1949.